DevCANS/Java-A-to-Z-Resources/05-Variable/03-Type-Converion-And-Casting.md

 ## Type promotion in Expressions

-While evaluating expressions,
- the intermediate value may exceed the range of operands and hence the expression value will be promoted.
+While evaluating expressions, the intermediate value may exceed the range of operands and hence the expression value will be promoted.
 Some conditions for type promotion are:

-* Java automatically promotes each byte, short, or char operand to int when evaluating an expression.
+* Java automatically promotes each `byte`, `short`, or `char` operand to `int` when evaluating an expression.
-* If one operand is a long, float or double the whole expression is promoted to long, float or double respectively.
+* If one operand is a `long`, `float` or `double` the whole expression is promoted to `long`, `float` or `double` respectively.

 ##### Example: